 The 12noon Timekeeper provides you with more information about the date and time than the simple Windows clock in your taskbar notification area.
 Timekeeper also gives you quick and easy access to a calendar.

 Timekeeper conveniently displays the date and time in whatever format you want on your Windows taskbar.
-It can also display the date and time on any edge of your desktop or even “float” on your desktop.
+It can also display the date and time on any edge of your desktop.
 Timekeeper doesn’t obscure what you’re working on or use valuable screen real estate.